Politics & Government Guide in Gambia

 Legal System

-Mixed legal system based on English common law, Islamic law, and customary law
+Mixed legal system of English common law, Islamic law, and customary law

 Head of State